-How to Hang a Wreath With Ribbon on Your Front Door
+How to Hang a Wreath Without Damaging Your Door

 As the seasons change I like to change out the wreath hanging on my door and I almost always use a metal wreath hanger.
 But this Christmas I ended up having 2 wreaths that I wanted to hang, and for the life of me, I could not find our second metal hanger anywhere in storage!
 So instead of leaving the house, I started to research ways to hang a wreath on a door without a metal hanger.
 As it turned out, I already had everything I needed so it cost me nothing!
 So if you’re looking for ways to hang a wreath without damaging your door, here’s my new trick on how to hang a wreath with ribbon!

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.